Medical expert of the article

 Treatment of dracunculiasis

-Traditional treatment of dracunculiasis is wrapping a helminth body on a stick, several centimeters a day, avoiding its clipping.
-In the development of allergic phenomena, antihistamines are prescribed.
-Apply metronidazole at a dose of 250 mg x 3 x 10 days, for children - 25 mg / kg in three divided doses, the total daily dose should not exceed the dose of adults.
-Preparations do not destroy the helminth, but facilitate its extraction in the traditional way.
+Traditional treatment for dracunculiasis is winding the helminth's body on a stick, several centimeters a day, avoiding its breakage.
+If allergic reactions develop, antihistamines are prescribed.
+Metronidazole is used at a dose of 250 mg x 3 x 10 days, for children - 25 mg/kg in three doses, the total daily dose should not exceed the adult dose.
+The drugs do not destroy the helminth, but facilitate its extraction in the traditional way.

 How to prevent dracunculiasis?